Fshabbir-X/Project-PF-Cpp-ComputerHardwareManagementSystem/README.md

 🛠️ Simple, user‑friendly text menu

 📌 How to Compile & Run
-# 1.Clone the repository
+## 1.Clone the repository
 ```bash
 git clone https://github.com/Fshabbir-X/Project-PF-Cpp-ComputerHardwareManagementSystem.git
 cd Project-PF-Cpp-ComputerHardwareManagementSystem
 ```
-# 2.Clone the repository
+## 2.Clone the repository
 ```bash
 g++ src/*.cpp -o hardware_manager
 ```
-# 3.Run the program
+## 3.Run the program
 ```bash
 ./hardware_manager
 ```

+### ⭐ Support
+If you like this project, consider giving it a star ⭐ — it really helps!